IvanYuantama/CH4-CoreLocation/README.md

 ---

-**Situation 2: `LanguageModelSession` device and OS requirements**

-Foundation Models' `LanguageModelSession` requires a device with Apple Silicon and iOS 26 or later.
-It is not available in the simulator and is unavailable on older devices.

-How we worked around it:
-We added a capability check before invoking the session and fall back to displaying a card if the model is unavailable on the user's device.

----

-**Situation 3: `LanguageModelSession` only supports English**

-Foundation Models `LanguageModelSession` generates output in English only, regardless of the device's system language.
-Since our app supports both English and Bahasa Indonesia, the AI-generated property risk summary is always displayed in English even when the user is using the app in Bahasa Indonesia.

-How we worked around it:
-We generate the summary in English first, then pass it back to LanguageModelSession to translate it into the user's active language.

----

 ## The Revised Decision

 **Final decision:**

 - **CoreLocation**: live GPS coordinate capture via Location Manager, and address resolution via CLGeocoder (Reverse Geocoding)
 - **MapKit**: map rendering and Coordinate Region centering
-- **Foundation Models (`LanguageModelSession`)**: on-device AI summary generation from structured property risk data
+- **WeatherKit**: for giving additional variabel data to make our app more detail.

 **What changed since Section 1, and why:**

-The only meaningful change was replacing the assumed external AI API with Apple's on-device `LanguageModelSession` cause we discovered that Foundation Models runs fully on-device with no API key or network dependency required, and its output quality was sufficient for summarizing structured JSON data into a readable property risk overview.
 The CoreLocation and MapKit pairing held exactly as assumed, and CLGeocoder (which was already part of CoreLocation) proved even easier to integrate than expected.

 ---